Elizzzza/S3-bootstrap-exercise/README.md

-Generalize the methods `bootstrap` defined above to the case of an argument `stat` that is a function that can take additional arguments, e.g. a function that computes the $k$th moment.
+Generalize the methods `bootstrap` defined above to the case of an argument `stat` that is a function that can take additional arguments, e.g. a function that computes the $k$ th moment.
 Test it.

 `moment <- function(x, k)
 {